 Buurtzog has only 50 managers for an organization of 4000 employees.

 Managers need to spend different amounts of time on these things depending on their context.
-As a company grows, the amount of guard rails and traffic directing (low value add) you will need to do grows, especially if you have a poor organisational and technical architecture.
+As a company grows, the amount of guardrail setting and traffic directing (low value-add activities) you will need to do grows, especially if you have a poor organisational and technical architecture.
 The most successful companies have an organisational and a technical architecture that means managers hardly have to do any of those things.

 Amazon and Netflix are classic examples of this.
 Both companies have small, highly skilled, empowered and cross-functional teams that can operate well with minimal direction.
 That is, their organisational architecture means managers need to do little Directing Traffic.
 They also have a sophisticated micro-services architecture that means it’s very difficult for the work of one team to break the work of another team (i.e. their technical architecture means managers need to do hardly any Set Guard Rails).